ShubhaPokharel/Constructor/README.md

 - Each Instance variable object is seperate when memory is created.
 It is stored in heap memory.

-- Each Static variale objects are stored in one memory.
+- Each Static variable objects are stored in one memory.

 Dont give permission to the static variables because all objects will be affected if we change the value.